Gibberlings3/Ajantis_Portrait_Pack/ajantisportraitpack/readme.ajantisportraitpack.german.txt

 -corrected installation mixup for BG1 and BGII.
 -added support for Project Infinity: changed READLN to SUBCOMPONENT, added ini with metadata, and globally unique LABELs.
 -update to always most current weidu in the package thanks to GitHub and AL|EN's automated mod packager tool.
+-readme name changed to give it a unique name.

 Version 4:
 -Taking account of changes in the Sir Ajantis BGII mod with regard to v15 (bgt and eet use the BG1 portrait, detection of mod install via tp2 entry)